I have been travelling for over 15 years and I have spent a lot of time how to travel smarter by saving both money and time.

 One of the best things about booking a flight with Expedia is that you can claim up to 39% off selected hotels when you book your flight through Expedia.

-Use Kayak to search hundreds of travel sites at the same time to find the best deal on flights and hotels.
+Use popular price comparison site Travel Supermarket to search flights from hundreds of travel sites at the same time to find the best deal on flights and hotels.

 Jack’s Flight Club